MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/PreviewProductSustainability.md

 ### <a href=#productdescription name="productdescription">productdescription</a>

-The free\x2dform description of the product plus other information related to it such as production technology or packaging.
+The free-form description of the product plus other information related to it such as production technology or packaging.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/PreviewProductSustainability (this entity)

 #### Properties